 That was the case for some of the users who utilized Hola, a free VPN server, to access their crypto-wallet.
 And who lost all their funds, with no way to get them back… In the end, the price to pay for using this free VPN proxy was way too high for them.
 And instead of saving a few pounds, an organized group of hackers stole their hard-earned savings.

 If you’re not sufficiently informed, something similar could easily happen to you too, after you’ve got your free VPN server download.
 That’s where an article like this one comes in handy.
 Indeed, you’ll find below the truth about VPN free online and the reasons why you should stay clear from them.

 What’s the Real Cost of Using a Free VPN?

 Everyone’s guilty of loving free products and services.
 And, these days, most companies tend to advertise themselves as free to promote their offer.
 But is it worth it from the user point of view?
+What is really behind the products of: free VPN server, free VPN account, free VPN address and free VPN for school services.
 Let’s look at the truth behind the scene.

 1. You Are the Product

 Nothing – no single thing – in life is free.
 Not even if it says they are offering a free VPN account or a free VPN address or some other related free service.